ntrrg/ntweb-history/content/projects/ntos.en.md

   - shellcheck
 ---

-**NtOS** is a Debian live system with encrypted persistence by default.
+**ntos** is a Debian live system with encrypted persistence by default.
 It is attached at the Debian testing release cycle, so there are no version numbers nor release names, just weekly builds.